microsoft/app-camp/docs/new-adventure/02-integrate-web-service.md

 ## Next steps

-After completing this lab, you may continue to the next lab in this learning path, [lab-name](./02-lab-something.md).
+After completing this lab, you may continue to the next lab in this learning path, [Lab 3 - Add link unfurling](./03-add-link-unfurling.md).

 ## Known issues